 The cause of a lot of cavities starts with the way our molars are shaped.
 Tiny pits and grooves on the surface of the chewing surface are difficult to clean with brushing alone.
 Toothbrush bristles cannot reach all the way into the depressions and grooves to extract food and plaque.

 Fortunately, there’s a painless solution that lasts for years.

-Dental sealants are a dental treatment that give teeth extra protection against decay and help prevent cavities.
+Dental sealants are a dental treatment that gives teeth extra protection against decay and helps prevent cavities.